coilhq/mucoa/README.md

     CR Participant A Liquidity                          10
 ```
 At this point, the Participant A liquidity CR balance is `90 + 10 = 100` units.
+The Scheme Signup Bonus DR balance is `10` units.

-### Account Balances
+### Account Balances Statement
 Starting account balance is `0` units for all participants.
 The table below depicts the events for depositing collateral into the Scheme.

 | Account                    | Debits (DR) | Credits (CR) | Balance  |
 |----------------------------|-------------|--------------|----------|